Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: PROPOSED SGD ENUMERATION FRAMEWORK

 \item \textbf{4.
 Evaluate Yamada polynomials:} The Yamada polynomials for all the valid planar SGDs are evaluated using the Yamada polynomial properties detailed in Sec.~\ref{Yamada}. \item \textbf{5.
-Categorize different spatial topologies}: Cluster SGDs into classes so that the SGDs in each class have the same Yamada polynomial and no two classes have the same polynomial.
-Any pair of SGDs that represent isotopic spatial graphs will be in the same Yamada class, so we then consider only one SGD per Yamada class.
-In most engineering applications, multiple crossings between a pair of interconnects is undesirable.
-For example, there is no advantage to two wires intertwining several times unless they intentionally function as a twisted pair.
-Similarly, a pair of pipes that intertwine are more costly to fabricate, and more complex to install and remove.
-Hence, from each class an SGD is selected having the fewest crossings, and is used to generate a 3D geometric model. \item \textbf{6.
-3D model generation:} Simpler SGDs from step 5 are utilized as underlying skeleton structures for generating various 3D system geometric models. \end{itemize}
+Categorize different spatial topologies}: Cluster SGDs into topological classes so that the SGDs belonging to each class have the same Yamada polynomial or differ by a factor $(-A)^{n}$ based on property ~\ref{iso:spatial} Consequently, no two classes have the same Yamada polynomial.
+3D geometric models can then be generated for SGDs under different spatial topology classes as required. \item \textbf{6.
+3D model generation:} SGDs from step 5 are utilized as underlying skeleton structures for generating various 3D system geometric models.
+As discussed in step 5, any pair of SGDs that represent isotopic spatial graphs will be in the same Yamada class.
+3D geometric models for SGDs within the same topology class can be generated based on two different design requirements as follows: \begin{enumerate} \item In some engineering applications, additional crossings beyond what is required between a pair of interconnects may be undesirable.
+For example, there may be no advantage to two wires intertwining several times unless they intentionally function as a twisted pair.
+Similarly, crossings between pair of pipes may be difficult to fabricate, and more complex to install and remove.
+Having fewer crossings helps reduce complexity and helps in easier system diagnosis and maintenance.
+In such cases, an SGD having the fewest crossings is selected to generate a 3D geometric model. \item However, in some applications, this assumption that the simplest SGD is desirable may not always be applicable.
+Sometimes due to interface requirements, interconnects may require to exhibit complex topology (e.g., pipes or electrical lines passing through a fire-rated interface in a wall).
+Other examples include cases where multiple crossings enable easier assembly, disassembly, design effective wire harnesses, or simpler instantiating of other SGD elements.
+Quite often a collection of intertwining wires or ducts can help increase mechanical strength to provide support and conserve space. \end{enumerate} \end{itemize}